-As we become better connected by communication geographically-distributed individuals and groups are using mediated communication technologies (e.g. video conferencing) to support work collaborations.
-Group and collaboration awareness tools (Cool et al., 1992; Narine et al., 1997; Tang & Rua, 1994) have been proposed for enabling nonco-located people to be aware of their coworkers and of the potential for collaboration.
+As we become better connected by communication networks, geographically-distributed individuals and groups are using mediated communication technologies (e.g., video conferencing) to support work collaborations.
+Group and collaboration awareness tools (Cool 1992, Narine 1997, Tang 1994) have been proposed for enabling non-co-located people to be aware of their coworkers and of the potential for collaboration.
 They largely use video images as the information kernel for awareness.
-Portholes is one flavour of such a tool that provides an integrative view of one's community through a matrix of still video images.
-These images are snapped periodically (e.g. every 5 minutes) and updated automatically.
+Portholes is one flavor of such a tool that provides an integrative view of one's community through a matrix of still video images.
+These images are snapped periodically (e.g., every 5 minutes) and updated automatically.
 As a result, users can get a background and peripheral sense of co-workers and their activities.

-Over a three year period, we developed, and deployed a Web-based version of this tool within NYNEX (Lee et al., 1997).
+Over a three year period, we developed, and deployed a Web-based version of this tool within

+NYNEX (Lee 1997).
 The objective was to explore how it improves communication and facilitates a shared understanding among distributed development groups.
-We chose this tool because of the positive experiences at Xerox with using Polyscope and Portholes (Borning & Travers, 1991; Dourish
+We chose this tool because of the positive experiences at Xerox with using Polyscope and Portholes (Borning 1991, Dourish 1992).

-& Bly, 1992).
 However, despite our efforts to involve users throughout and to make it accessible and useful, it was difficult to gain adoption by all users or to recruit new groups.
 In discussions with people ambivalent about this tool, we found at least two design limitations:

-- Sense of being in public cues about being in public that help users frame their behaviour. - Reciprocity information about who can see a user and who is currently looking at the user.
+- Sense of being in public cues about being in public that help users frame their behavior, - Reciprocity information about who can see a user and who is currently looking at the user.